Florida Apartment Loan Rates

 Fort Lauderdale Remains a Core Anchor for Florida Apartment Loans

 Fort Lauderdale continues to set the tone for much of the state's apartment activity.
 In 2026, the metro is projected to grow employment by 0.7%, deliver roughly 3,300 units, post vacancy near 4.9%, and finish the year with average effective rent around $2,530 per month.
-For borrowers seeking an apartment building loan, Fort Lauderdale offers a combination of strong rent levels and relatively stable vacancy compared to many Sun Belt markets.
+For borrowers seeking an apartment building loan, Fort Lauderdale offers a combination of strong rent levels and relatively stable vacancy compared to many Sun Belt markets, which is reflected in how apartment lenders in Florida approach the broader state.

 West Palm Beach Adds High-Income Demand and Limited Supply Pressure